 A couple of tips for buying – order paper (see options here) and buy a 16GB or 32GB microSD card with it so you can update the firmware.
 The memory card isn’t required for normal operation but it does allow you to keep digital copies of photos.

-According to Amazon’s best seller pages these Fuji Instax Mini 8 cameras are one of the most popular items in the entire photography department.
-With its simple operation, large range of colors, and at under $100 no wonder it’s popular.
+According to Amazon’s best seller pages these Fuji Instax Mini 9 cameras are one of the most popular items in the entire photography department.
+With its simple operation, large range of colors, and being well under $100 there’s no wonder it’s popular.

 Setup is very simple, only requiring the installation of 2 x AA batteries and a film cartridge.